Name: AGRICULTURAL DIAGNOSTIC AND CHEMISTRY

 1-Lab practices

-This practice includes: - Analyses of irrigation waters, nutrient solutions and/or drainages.
-Comparation between waters from several origins: wells, river, drainage, etc. The activities include, for example: Sample preparation; Determinations: pH, Electrical Conductivity, Elemental concentrations (macronutrients and micronutrients) - Analyses of agricultural soils: Extraction of soil solution by different methodologies (extracts and/or samplers).
-In soil solution these determinations are proposed, for example: pH, Electrical Conductivity, dissolved organic carbon, dissolved nitrogen, elemental concentrations (macronutrients and micronutrients).
-Analyses of soil solid phase, for example: texture, organic carbon, total nitrogen, extractable ions, cation exchange capacity, total calcium carbonate, etc. -Analyses of plant material Mineralisation of plant materials.
-Determination of nutrient concentrations.
-These analysis are orientative.
-The final number and type of determinations will be established according to lab availability, available resources and number of students.
-Groups of no more than three students will be organized for lab groups and for thepreparation of a lab report.
-Under exceptional and justified circumstances individual works will be accepted.
-The attendance to the lab and the delivery of a report in the proposed deadline is mandatory to get the corresponding mark.
-In case a student can not attend the laboratory sessions because of one of the reasons included in the UPCT-normative, the lecturer will propose an alternative work/activity to evaluate this part of the subject.
+This practical work includes: - Analysis of irrigation water, nutrient solutions, and/or drainage samples.
+Comparison of water from various sources such as wells, rivers, and drainage systems.
+Activities may include, for example: sample preparation and determinations such as pH, electrical conductivity, and elemental concentrations (macronutrients and micronutrients). - Analysis of agricultural soils: Extraction of soil solution using different methodologies (e.g., chemical extracts and/or suction samplers).
+In the soil solution, typical determinations may include: pH, electrical conductivity, dissolved organic carbon, dissolved nitrogen, and elemental concentrations (macronutrients and micronutrients).
+Analysis of the soil solid phase may include, for example: texture, organic carbon, total nitrogen, extractable ions, cation exchange capacity, total calcium carbonate, etc. - Analysis of plant material: Mineralisation of plant material and determination of nutrient concentrations.
+The final number and type of determinations will be established according to laboratory availability, resources, and the number of students.
+Laboratory groups will consist of no more than three students, who will also collaborate on the preparation of a lab report.
+In exceptional and justified cases, individual work may be accepted.
+The report include a brief interpretation of soil, water and plant parameters.
+Attendance at laboratory sessions and submission of the lab report by the specified deadline are mandatory to receive the corresponding mark.
+If a student is unable to attend the laboratory sessions for reasons covered by UPCT regulations, the lecturer will assign an alternative task or activity to assess this component of the course.

 2-Individual/Cooperative Reports.
 Practices on agricultural topics and interpretation of analysis. .